SoftUni-Internal/interactive-content/EN/01-Arrays/05-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Write a program that **receives an array and a number of rotations** you have to perform.
+Create a program that **receives an array and a number of rotations** that you have to perform.

-Rotations are done by switching the element on the first index with the element at the last index.
+The rotations are done by switching the element on the first index with the element at the last index.

 **Print the resulting** array.